boschresearch/statestream/CONTRIBUTING.md

 ### Individual vs. Corporate Contributors

-Often employers or academic institution have ownership over code that is written in certain circumstances, so please do due diligence to ensure that you have the right to submit the code.
+Often employers or academic institution have ownership over code that is written under certain circumstances, so please do due diligence to ensure that you have the right to submit the code.

 If you are a developer who is authorized to contribute to statestream on behalf of your employer, then please use your corporate email address in the Signed-off-by tag.
-Otherwise please use a personal email address.
+Otherwise, please use a personal email address.

 ## Maintain Copyright holder / Contributor list